nealnf/community-law-courts/content/Contact.md

 title: "Contact"
 draft: false
 ---
 People can contact [Community Law Courts](https://communitylawcourts.org/services/community-law-courts/) via Facebook Messenger through 'Neal Finesilver'.
-Please give your name, email address and message so that we can deal with your communication in the best way possible.
+Please give your name, email address and message so that we can deal with your communication efficiently.